 How do you say "I love you" in 100 different languages?

-Explore how to say “I love you” in 100 languages.
-Each phrase includes its pronunciation and a cultural twist when relevant.
+Explore how to say "I love you" in 100 languages.
+Each phrase includes its pronunciation and cultural highlights when relevant.
 This list is organized by region and language family, making it easy to find the language that best represents your relationship or special moment.

 Romance and European Languages